Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 Shortest freefall option.
 You reach terminal velocity and experience the full sensation of freefall, but it's over quickly before the parachute deploys.
 Rarely offered in Cairns — most operators start at 14,000 ft.

 Who chooses this: Budget-constrained travellers, those with specific health concerns limiting higher altitude.
-Most people upgrading regret not starting higher.
+Many people who upgrade afterwards say they wish they'd started higher.

 14,000